 Unfortunately, much of what we enjoy about having an Android phone is dependant on the inclusion of the GMS Core and framework, Google Play Services, and a select group of Google "apps" that work behind the scenes to make everything work the way we like it to work.
 Companies like Huawei have their own services framework to help their own apps work, but nobody can write software that ties Google's services directly into Android.

-We're not sure exactly what Huawei has planned for a western release of the Mate 30 Pro or if it has plans to do it at all.
+It's unclear whether Huawei, faced with U.S. sanctions, will ever be able to ship a phone with Google Mobile Services again.
 But we do know that users can't just download an app that gets everything into the right place so Google's services and apps will work unless Huawei does a lot of work in advance.
-The Mate 30 Pro looks like an awesome phone, but depending on how you like to use Android and your skill level, it might turn out to be one you don't want to buy.
+Huawei makes some great hardware, but depending on how you like to use Android and your skill level, it might turn out to be one you don't want to buy.